Open Call Announcement

 - Step 2: Check the Declaration of Honour and the Orbit page (coming soon) to make sure you do not have any conflict of interest with jury member(s).

-- Step 4: Prepare your pilot proposal (download template here).
-The applicant will be required to submit a short version of the proposal (3 pages) describing the core idea and a summary of the foreseen impact of the digital pilot that will be integrated into the existing infrastructure.
+- Step 3: Prepare your pilot proposal (download template here).
 Please read carefully the “Selection criteria” section of this call to make sure you provide all necessary details in the description of your pilot idea and foreseen impact.

 When applying to the DOORS open call, please also note that: